Ratmail Docs

 If AI CLI is enabled, setup writes:

-• [cli] defaults and policy public key path into ratmail.toml
+• [cli] defaults into ratmail.toml

 Config Reference